department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/action-items-discovery/action-items-comparative analysis.md

 Facebook is an extremely different use case than the other sites observed, but they have a couple interesting things that I'd like to point out.

-All of their notifications live in one notification hub.
+- All of their notifications live in one notification hub.
 The important parts of the notification are bolded, like names/dates/suggestions for things to do.
+- Facebook includes a timestamp with their notifications.
+- The indicator that a notification has not been viewed is very clear (a large blue dot within the notification)

 Overall, I don't think how facebook handles notifications can directly translate to My VA, but maybe some of the language around their notifications could be mimicked.